njhmagyar/njhmagyar/_projects/codespec-problem-interface.md

 permalink: projects/codespec-problem-interface/
 project_url: https://www.codespec.org/
 tagline: A computer science (CS) education researcher and I created a web application that allowed learners to solve coding problems using 5 research-based problem types of increasing difficulty.
 CS educators affirmed the tool’s pedagogical potential and learners praised the scaffolded design.
 overview: "In 2021, there were two ways to practice programming online: block-based editors or writing the code from scratch.
-No platform successfully bridged the gap between these two modes. <br><br>Academic research confirmed “current introductory computer programming instruction and assessments may fail to scaffold the acquisition of [programming skills” [14], especially when it came to serving both novice and experienced learners with the same tool. <br><br>There was no one-size-fits-all solution. <br><br>So, a computer science (CS) education researcher and I created a web application that allowed learners to solve coding problems using 5 research-based problem types of increasing difficulty. <br><br>CS educators affirmed the tool’s pedagogical potential and learners praised the scaffolded design"
+No platform successfully bridged the gap between these two modes. <br><br>Academic research confirmed “current introductory computer programming instruction and assessments may fail to scaffold the acquisition of [programming skills” [14], especially when it came to serving both novice and experienced learners with the same tool. <br><br>There was no one-size-fits-all solution. <br><br>So, a computer science (CS) education researcher and I created a web application that allowed learners to solve coding problems using 5 research-based problem types of increasing difficulty. <br><br>CS educators affirmed the tool’s pedagogical potential and learners praised the scaffolded design."
 where: After winning first prize and $10,000 at the 2021 University of Michigan Learning Levers competition, we continued to develop the tool at Carnegie Mellon University (2022-2024).
-role: As the sole designer and lead developer, I partnered with an academic researcher to design 705 interfaces (186 Django templates and 519 Vue.js components) and build 486 backend endpoints (spanning authentication, course management, problem authoring, administrative tools, and a comprehensive REST API).
+role: As the sole designer and lead developer, I partnered with an academic researcher to <strong class="text--black">design 705 interfaces</strong> (186 Django templates and 519 Vue.js components) and <strong class="text--black">build 486 backend endpoints</strong> (spanning authentication, course management, problem authoring, administrative tools, and a comprehensive REST API).
-order: 5
+order: 2
-featured: false
+featured: true
-cover_image: /assets/images/codespec/codespec-cover-new.png
+cover_image: /assets/images/codespec/problem-interface/faded-parsons.gif
-cover_video: /assets/videos/codespec.mp4
 read_more: []
 prototype_id: ""
-published: false
+published: true
 ---